tokenika/eosfactory/docs/source/cases/symbolic_names.md

 account_create("school_fund_2018", ...)

-resulting with the account object named 'school_fund_2018' representing the physical account in the blockchain, featuring a random, jet defined name.
+The result is an account object named 'school_fund_2018', representing a physical account of a random name.
+Moreover, account keys are already imported to the wallet.

-Moreover, the physical account has its keys imported to the wallet, already.
+The established correspondence between physical accounts and object representations of them is kept between sessions with a mapping file in the wallet directory.
 </pre>

-### Physical name to aliass translation
+### Physical name translation

 <pre>

-All the responces from the blockchain refer to the physical names of the accounts involved.
-With the aliass mapping, EOSFactory can translate the to the aliasses.
+All the responses from the blockchain refer to the physical names of the accounts involved.
+With the alias mapping, EOSFactory can translate the to the aliases.

 The current case demonstrates this facility.